2020PB/police-brutality/reports/Tennessee.md

 A group of police officers targeted and swarmed a woman and pushed her to the ground, using excessive force.

-tags: beat, arrest, shields, batons, strik, shove
+tags: beat, arrest, shields, batons, strike, shove

 id: tn-memphis-1